RTEMS/rtems-docs/c-user/config/bdbuf.rst

 CONFIGURE_SWAPOUT_TASK_PRIORITY
 -------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_SWAPOUT_TASK_PRIORITY``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an integer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is 15.

+.. rubric:: DESCRIPTION:

+The value of this configuration option defines the swapout task priority.

-VALUE CONSTRAINTS:
+.. rubric:: CONSTRAINTS:

-    The value of this configuration option shall be a valid Classic API task priority.
+The value of the configuration option shall be a valid Classic API task priority.
 The set of valid task priorities depends on the scheduler configuration.

-DESCRIPTION:
-    The value of this configuration option defines the swapout task priority.

-NOTES:
-    None.

 ..
 Generated from spec:/acfg/if/bdbuf-swapout-worker-tasks

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_SWAPOUT_WORKER_TASKS